2ptr/i_hate_AMSI/README.md

 ## what is this and why is this public

-A collection of obfuscated AMSI bypass methods for powershell sessions as well as a collection of custom-obfuscated scripts and stooling in case any of the bypass methods get detected (this will happen if they use an actual EDR).
+A collection of obfuscated AMSI bypass methods for powershell sessions as well as a collection of custom-obfuscated scripts in case any of the bypass methods get detected (this will happen if they use an actual EDR).

 Even though I hate MDE, showing off how easy it is to bypass AMSI can only help make it better.
 Right now it is the only protection for a significant amount of home users and smaller enterprises which is bad.